Skip to content

-Most, if not all, supply chains are going through a digital transformation that will include many new systems, devices, user logins, and even AI-powered software agents.
-However, the question is: can your current digital identity solution handle the load?
-With the advent of Internet of Things (IoT) devices and AI-powered autonomous agents, most supply chains will soon need to VERIFY, AUTHENTICATE, and AUTHORIZE thousands of these digital “actors” on a daily basis.
+Most, if not all, supply chains are going through a digital transformation that includes many new systems, devices, user logins, and even AI-powered software agents.
+With this new digital landscape and countless dynamic connections, the question is: can your current digital identity solution handle the load?
+Indeed, with the advent of Internet of Things (IoT) devices and AI-powered autonomous agents, most supply chains will need to VERIFY, AUTHENTICATE, and AUTHORIZE thousands of these digital “actors” on a daily basis.
 Are you ready?
-How can you secure your digital supply chain and still get things done?

-Digital identity serves as the keystone for supply chain security, efficient operations, and financial integrity.
-In an era where transactions, communications, and logistics operations are increasingly digital, the ability to accurately verify the identities of individuals and entities across the supply chain is paramount.
-Indeed, it ensures that:
+It may come as a surprise to many business leaders, but digital identity is now a keystone for supply chain security, efficient operations, and financial integrity.
+Without a doubt in this modern era where transactions, communications, and logistics operations are increasingly digital, the ability to accurately verify the identities of individuals and entities across the supply chain is paramount.
+To better understand the crucial role that digital identity plays, let’s first define what a digital identity.
+Below is a detailed definition of digital identity.

 “A digital identity is an online presence that represents and acts on behalf of an external actor in an ecosystem.
 An identity could belong to a legal entity, a financial intermediary, or a physical object, for example.
 Ideally, a digital identity is verified by a trust anchor, or something confirming the legitimacy of an actor, so that those interacting with that actor’s digital identity have confidence the actor is who and what it claims to be.”